 The Burke-Paine Society is bringing together cross-partisan discussion groups across the nation.Join Us

-Ready to join or lead a discussion group in your area and reconnect with friends and family across the aisle?
-Please fill out our interest form!Sign Up
+Ready to join or lead a discussion group in your area?Sign Up

 Edmund Burke and Thomas Paine were 18th century leaders.
 Burke was conservative and Paine was progressive.
 The vigorous competition between their ideas guided more than 200 years of responsible progress.

 While we are inspired by this past, we live for the future.
 BPS is forging cross-partisan ties and building a new political culture to meet the demands of 21st century life.

 Burke-Paine Society learned so much in 2018 and has big plans for 2019!
 As Burke said, there is nothing more tragic than someone who did nothing but they thought they could only do little.

 The truth is that we citizens are the common denominator in the social media algorithms, media strategies, and political tactics.
 We create the demand signals.
 If we want to revitalize our political dialogue, we need to revitalize ourselves.
 Image credit: Green Bay Press Gazette.

 The most important lesson from the Roman Republic is that liberty and ignorance are incompatible.